MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/analytics-nonrealtime.md

 Continue by [starting the Azure Databricks cluster](https://docs.azuredatabricks.net/user-guide/clusters/start.html) either through the portal or API.

 Then either mount the Azure Storage account using DBFS or setup the access key for directly using APIs.
 See [https://docs.databricks.com/spark/latest/data-sources/azure/azure-storage.html](access Azure Blob Storage from Azure Databricks) for all the details.
 The recommended path is leveraging [secrets](https://docs.databricks.com/user-guide/secrets/secrets.html#secrets) and mounting a container or a folder within the container, then access files as if they were local files.

+>[!TIP]
+> To run the Azure Functions locally, update the *local.settings.json* file with these same app settings.

 ### Implementation details